MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-windows-server-active-directory.md

 Most environments use [Windows LAPS Group Policy](laps-management-policy-settings.md#windows-laps-group-policy) to deploy the required settings to their Windows Server Active Directory-domain-joined devices.

-If your devices are also hybrid-joined to Azure Active Directory, you can deploy policy by using [Microsoft Endpoint Manager](/mem/endpoint-manager-overview) with the [Windows LAPS configuration service provider (CSP)](/windows/client-management/mdm/laps-csp).
+If your devices are also hybrid-joined to Azure Active Directory, you can deploy policy by using [Microsoft Intune](/mem/intune) with the [Windows LAPS configuration service provider (CSP)](/windows/client-management/mdm/laps-csp).

 ### Configure specific policies